christophgil/ZIPsFS/README.md

 ### ZIPsFS_autogen_queue.sh

-Some exotic Wine dependent  Windows executables do not work well within ZIPsFS.
+Some exotic scientific  Windows executables cannot be started from a compiled program like  ZIPsFS.
+The problem is that the Console API is used instead of terminal escape sequences.
 As a work around, we developed the shell script **ZIPsFS_autogen_queue.sh**.
 With each pass of an  infinity loop  one task is taken from a queue and processed.
 One file is converted at a time per script instance.
 Several instances of this shell script can run in parallel.
 In the settings, the symbol **PLACEHOLDER_EXTERNAL_QUEUE** is given instead of an executable program.